EHS program tips for the

 Some of the biggest hazards are slips, trips, and falls caused by wet or uneven surfaces and by unsecured ladders.
 General good housekeeping in the work area is also important: make sure cables / hoses are not in walkways, there is clear access to exits and electrical panels, and spills are cleaned up immediately.

 Being OSHA ready ties into the self inspection and audit program.
-By conducting regular safety inspections and audits with key OSHA compliance metrics, you can ensure you are OSHA prepared.
+By conducting regular safety inspections and audits with key OSHA compliance metrics, you can ensure compliance.

-The conversion of paper files to digital files may be painful at first, but there are many benefits in the long run.
+Switching to digital file management may be painful at first, but its benefits outweigh its downsides.
 Electronic storage of business documents ensures traceability in the event of a disaster such as a fire, flood, or other potential hazards.
 Digital files can ease the burden of accountability and compliance, and reduce costs.

-Document preparation can eat into labor hours, put your team in response mode causing work to be postponed, and loss of productivity due to pressure.
+Document preparation can take up valuable resources, lower productivity, and increase stress.
 Take the digitization one step further by consolidating all of your compliance and task management into one readily accessible place.

 This allows employees to access training, procedures, and activities quickly while also tracking their progress within the EHS program.
-By having these processes and records consolidated, information can be found easily and is readily accessible.
+By consolidating processes and records, you can more easily access and find information.